RubenWerdmuller/docker-workshop/README.md

 > Another note about why we copy our package.json and package-lock.json before we copy our code into the container: Docker will cache installed node_modules as a separate layer, then, if you change your app code and execute the build command, the node_modules will not be installed again if you did not change package.json.

-Let's add some files we don't want to include in our to be created image
+Let's add some files to our project we don't want to include in our Docker image

 ```zsh
 touch .dockerignore